code4clouds/eventgridproxy/README.md

 ## Description

-This function provides a proxy to another server.
-The idea is to pass the messages received to another server.
-I build this function to test the event grid webhook features given test to the webhook needs to be sent to a valid SSL endpoint.
+This Azure function is a quick sample to test EventGrid web-hooks.

 The function was written in VSCode.